 - Accountability remains with the organization

-Failure to secure remote access can lead to:
+Failure to secure remote environments can lead to:

 - Data breaches